Study in Central Europe or the Western Balkans!

 Note: The home institution has the right to stipulate any further requirements for selecting the students/teachers to study/teach at a partner institution.

-• It is not allowed to receive a second mobility scholarship from other sources, to cover costs for the same mobility activity, destination and time period (avoiding double financing)
+- It is not allowed to receive a second mobility scholarship from other sources, to cover costs for the same mobility activity, destination and period (avoiding double financing).

-• For students, the duration of the study period may not exceed a total of 10 months each for the BA and MA cycle
+- For students, the duration of the study period may not exceed a total of 10 months each for the BA and MA cycles.

 Do you meet the conditions?